etc2251/OGFN-Matchmaker/README.md

     curl_easy_cleanup(curl);
 }

- then just use it with
+then just use it with this:
 mm("start");

-Put this in api.h
+Put ts in api.h:

 void mm(const std::string& status);

 # Roadmap:
 Better how to use ✅